Business Technology Management, B.S.B.A.

 • Technology consultant

 When combined with a second major in accounting, finance, management or marketing, additional opportunities exist for data analyst positions within these other business areas.
-All students in the program will learn and develop a strong set of problem-solving, critical thinking, and business communication skills that will serve as a base for many different long-range career paths in areas as diverse as health care, law, and government service.
+All students in the program will learn and develop a strong set of problem-solving, critical thinking, and business communication skills that will serve as a base for many long-range career paths in areas as diverse as health care, law and government service.

 Admission Requirements